Bluevine vs Axos Business Checking: Which Is Best?

 Cash Deposit Fee | $4.95 fee per transaction, available through Green Dot retail locations | Free at MoneyPass and Allpoint networks |

-Bluevine has no monthly maintenance fees and transaction limits, whereas Axos Bank charges a monthly maintenance fee of $10, which accounts can waive easily by maintaining an average daily balance of $5,000.
+Bluevine has no monthly maintenance fees and transaction limits, whereas Axos Bank charges a monthly maintenance fee of $10, which accounts can easily waive by maintaining an average daily balance of $5,000.
 It also has a transaction limit of 100, and customers pay 50 cents for every subsequent transaction after the limit.

 Customers of Bluevine can make cash deposits through Green Dot Retail locations for a fee of $4.95 per transaction.
 Meanwhile, Axos Bank users can deposit cash fee-free at any MoneyPass or Allpoint ATM.